yjyoo6831/coding_test/README.md

 # practice_python
-This repository is for my practice. - pyton
+This repository is for coding-test (Java)